Wabinab/Xenoblade-Chronicles-3-The-Book/src/04_emergency.md

 ---

-> **Author's note on environment:** Yellow grass grows all over the place, clearly lacking chlorophyll.
+> **Writer's note on environment:** Yellow grass grows all over the place, clearly lacking chlorophyll.
 Lots of plateau and rocks sticking out from the earth.
 A river cuts through the land.
 Red flamingos with white belly were seen gathering by the river bank.
 Waterfall from a distance falling off unclimbable cliffs, refilling the river.
 Eagles circling the air, looking for its prey.
 Deers munched on grass, gathered in groups.
 Very few trees stood on the **Yzana Plains**, Aetia Region.

 ---